Marianne Vieulès

 Here, his piece awaiting flight takes the form of a parachute, whose aesthetic evokes archive images of airships, the history of aviation and the conquest of space.
 A poem generator transcribes the thoughts of the aircraft - words inspired by the artist's encounter with a CNES scientist recounting the sudden loss of contact with his satellite, then his fortuitous and unexpected re-establishment a year later with the now useless object.

-Gently shaken by the sighs of a fan that helps set it in motion, the parachute invites us to reflect on the intersection of empathy and machinery.
+Gently shaken by the sighs produced by a fan that helps set it in motion, the parachute invites us to reflect on the intersection of notions of empathy and machinery.

 Biographyof the artist